-The role of women in the Bible, even in today's more 'enlightened' world, is a subject rarely discussed in sermons or pursued as a distinct study.
+The role of women, even in today's more 'enlightened' world, is a subject rarely discussed in sermons or pursued as a distinct study.
 This ignorance means that when they ARE discussed in church or studied by a fellowship it is usually in a negative light.
-Sometimes the biases against females manifest itself in making them responsible for the actions of others!
+Sometimes the biases against women manifest itself in making them responsible for the actions of others!
 One such case in point is the affair King David had with a beautiful but married lady named Bathsheba.

 Bathsheba, as the story is many times explained, was the reason King David sinned when he committed adultery with her and then had her husband killed.
-After all, was not she taking a bath in full view of David as if trying to entire him?
-This is however not the truth.
+After all, was not she taking a bath in full view of David?
+This is, however, not the truth.
 For starters, Bathsheba was bathing AT NIGHT.
-Indications in Scripture also are that she was bathing, like most women, IN HER HOME.
+Indications in Scripture also are that she was bathing, like most women, in her home.
 King David saw her from his ROOF, a vantage point few others had.
 He likely saw her through an open window and indulged in a little voyeurism.
-It is interesting to note that although God directly confronted and corrected David regarding this illicit affair (2Samuel 12), He does not mention Bathsheba's part in it.
+It is interesting to note that although God directly confronted and corrected David regarding this illicit affair (2Samuel 12), He does not mention Bathsheba.

-Females who governed include Deborah (Judges 4:4), the Queen of Sheba (1Kings 10:1 - 13) and Queen Candace (Acts 8:27).
+Women who governed include Deborah (Judges 4:4), the Queen of Sheba (1Kings 10:1 - 13) and Queen Candace (Acts 8:27).
 Deborah is unique in that, as one of Israel Judges, she led an army against the Canaanites.